 Global Drug Diffusion and Innovation with the Medicines Patent Pool

 91 Pages Posted: 2 Aug 2019 Last revised: 29 Dec 2020

 I study the impact of the first joint licensing platform for patented drugs, the Medicines Patent Pool, on global drug diffusion and innovation.
 The pool allows generic firms worldwide to license drug bundles cheaply and conveniently for sales in a set of developing countries.
 I construct a novel dataset from licensing contracts, public procurement, clinical trials, and drug approvals.
 Using difference-in-differences methods, I find that the pool leads to substantial increases in the generic supply of drugs purchased.
 In addition, there are positive responses in R&D inputs and outputs.
-Finally, I estimate a simple structural model to quantify welfare gains.
+Finally, I estimate a simple structural model for a cost-benefit analysis.

 Keywords: patent pool, drug bundling, innovation and diffusion